Master Control Under Pressure

 2. Hip Strategy

-For bigger nudges, your hips sway to move your COM back over your BOS.
-This uses more energy but is very effective.
+For bigger nudges, your hips sway to move your COM back.

 3. Stepping Strategy

-If a push is too big, you take a step.
-This quickly widens your support area to catch your balance and prevent a fall.
+If a push is too big, you take a step to catch yourself.

 Mastering Movement in Martial Arts

 In martial arts, true power comes not from brute force, but from intelligent movement.
-By mastering your own COM, you can move with your core for such efficiency that an opponent’s efforts to move you become ineffective, and their own overcommitment can lead to their unbalancing.
+By mastering your own COM, you can move with your core for such efficiency that an opponent’s efforts become ineffective.

 Smart Moves for Everyday Life

 The same powerful principles apply to your daily tasks.
-Using your body efficiently reduces strain and prevents injury.
-This is the science of ergonomics.
+Using your body efficiently reduces strain.

-The principles of physical balance and centeredness extend far beyond your body.
-Just as you have a physical Center of Mass, you also have an emotional “COM” – your inner stability and resilience.
-This is the foundation of the Unshakeable Self-Control (Lesson 1) we teach.
+The principles of physical balance extend to your inner stability.
+Just as you have a physical Center of Mass, you have an emotional center.

-Explore this connection further in Unveiled: The Mind-Blowing Secret to Martial Artists’ Unbreakable Mind-Body Connection.
+Explore this connection further in our lesson on the Unbreakable Mind-Body Connection.

 48%